 Reformed University Fellowship Partnerships

-RUF interns or students who faithfully participated for at least two years can qualify by having their RUF campus minister complete a partnership recommendation form as part of your financial aid application.
+RUF interns or current staff can qualify by having their RUF campus minister complete a partnership recommendation form as part of your financial aid application.

 Campus Ministry Staff Partnerships